cwiza/figma-content-scraper/README.md

 # AI Grounding Instructions (optional)
 AI_SYSTEM_PROMPT=You are analyzing UI content for a [Your Product] application.
 Focus on consistency with [Your Design System] principles.
 ```

+**✅ Security Best Practices:**
+- `.env` is already in `.gitignore` to prevent accidental commits
+- Use `.env.example` as a template (never contains real credentials)
+- Rotate tokens immediately if accidentally exposed
+- Enable GitHub Secret Scanning in repository settings
+- Never share `.env` file contents in issues or pull requests

 ### 5. Get Your Figma File Key